mcwg/mcwg.github.io/calc-python-labs/index.md

 #### How to use them

 (Requires a Google account)

 *  Open one of the labs and press the `open in colab` button at the top.
-*  Once in Colab, you will be able to run all the code and save your own copy (using the file menu).
+*  Once in Colab, you will be able to edit and run all the code.
-*  Students should save their own copy (once in colab) to be able to save their work and share it with their instructor.
+*  Students should save their own copy (using the file menu) to be able to save their work and share it with their instructor.